Home

 So when learning how to string a guitar, try to stay with the same string gauges at first.
 That way you can see which string really sounds best and then try them in another size if that is what you want later.
 String gauge can effect when to replace guitar strings also.
 Larger strings do not stretch as much.

 2.Acoustic guitar strings are different than electric guitar strings.
 Why?
-Because electric guitars have magnetic pickups that need different types of metal to function. there are a vast array of formulas, that I will cover in upcoming segments.
+Because electric guitars have magnetic pickups that need different types of metal to function. there is a vast array of formulas, that I will cover in upcoming segments.

-3. Coated strings will last longer but will sound just a bit duller than a uncoated string.
+3. Coated strings will last longer but will sound just a bit duller than an uncoated string.
 Try to find strings with a very thin coating that is durable if you want a long lasting string.
 They cost more and that can effect when to replace guitar strings.

 4. Strings that have been ground to a flat surface will help to keep your frets from wearing out.
 Fret leveling and polishing is expensive.
 You will probably need to shop online for these strings.